ahandrewh teaches IAT-334interface design

 Introduction

-In this project you will be using heuristic evaluations to assess the usability of the Canvas calendar feature.
+In this project you will be using heuristic evaluations to assess the usability of the Canvas conversations feature.
+You may evaluate other interfaces or use alternative frameworks with permission of Andrew.

 This project is completed individually.